TytanCodes/TytanCodes/README.md

 - 👋 Hi, I’m @TytanCodes
 - 👀 I’m interested in ...
 C , C++ and C#
 - 🌱 I’m currently learning ...
 C.
-- 💞️ I’m looking to collaborate on ...
-A OS.
+- 💞️ I’m looking to collaborate on ... nothing rn
 - 📫 How to reach me ...
 I dont have a way to reach out to me.
 Sorry :(

 <!---